ExabeamLabs/new-scale-content-hub/Automation/VirusTotal/readme.md

 Description: This Automation Management integration with VirusTotal currently supports the Action of **Get an IP address report**<br>
 Version: 1.0<br>
-Author: Nick Oneill US TAM - Sept 2025 - Reach out with any questions<br>
+Author: Charlie Mac UK TAM - May 2025 - Email If Stuck<br>

 ## Setup Service